sillsdev/genericinstaller-sample/README.md

-# genericinstaller
+# genericinstaller sample
-Some installer work and ideas that are not product-specific
+A sample application using **genericinstaller** as a submodule.
+`Build*.bat` and other files in the root directory may be useful to projects trying to use **genericinstaller**.